allmonday/fastapi-voyager/README.md

 ## Changelog

+- 0.7:
+    - 0.7.2
+        - keep links inside filtered nodes.
-- 0.7.1:
+    - 0.7.1
         - support brief mode, you can use `--module_prefix tests.service` to show links between routes and filtered schemas, to make the graph less complicated.
+- 0.6:
     - 0.6.2:
         - fix generic related issue